The 20 Best Movement Disorders Doctors in Taiwan

 TPQ, TW

-Chun-hwei Tai practices in Taiwan.
+Chun-hwei Tai practices practicing medicine in Taiwan.
 Tai is rated as an Advanced expert by MediFind in the treatment of Movement Disorders.
-Their top areas of expertise are Movement Disorders, Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Parkinson's Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.
+They are also highly rated in 7 other conditions, according to our data.
+Their clinical expertise encompasses Aromatic L-Amino Acid Decarboxylase (AADC) Deficiency, Movement Disorders, Parkinson's Disease, Drug Induced Dyskinesia, and Deep Brain Stimulation.

 Advanced in Movement Disorders